Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 (Eq.
 (6)) and

 the proton mass alone, with no cosmological input.
-Denitive identication of dark matter
+Definitive identification of dark matter

-at a dierent mass scale, with the structural properties predicted here, would falsify the
+at a different mass scale, with the structural properties predicted here, would falsify the

 framework.

-photon coupling at rst order.
-Observation of rst-order DMphoton coupling at the
+photon coupling at first order.
+Observation of first-order DM–photon coupling at the

 level expected for charged or magnetic-moment-bearing dark matter would falsify the